hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

 ### Character encoding

-Encoding is in Latin-1 or "dectech" (for graphics), both of which use 8-bit characters (128 to 255) and are thus incompatible with Unicode.
+Encoding is in Latin-1 or "dectech" (for graphics), both of which use 8-bit characters (>128) and are thus incompatible with Unicode.
 You'll need to set your shell's encoding to Latin-1 to have them display correctly — e.g., `export LANG=en_US.iso8859-1`.
 Not all systems include Latin-1 support by default.
 For example, on Debian GNU/Linux, you'll need to uncomment the line that says `en_US.ISO-8859-1` in the file /etc/locale.gen and then run `locale-gen`.

 Note that the "dectech" fonts include the DEC Special Graphics font in GL (7-bit ASCII) and the DEC Technical Character Set in GR ("high ASCII").